wgsl-tooling-wg/wesl-js/README.md

 * dead code - Importing a function from a big module?
 You get only that function and its references, not the whole file.

-**wgsl-linker** is currently being revised to follow the upcoming community [WESL standard](https://github.com/wgsl-tooling-wg/wesl-spec).
+**wesl-linker** is currently being revised to follow the upcoming community [WESL standard](https://github.com/wgsl-tooling-wg/wesl-spec).